Skip to main content

 5. Personalize the Closing Statement

 Avoid standard endings.
-Reinforce credibility by offering availability for direct confirmation.
-This signals confidence in the recommendation.
+Reinforce credibility by offering to be available for direct confirmation.
+This signals confidence in your recommendation.

 See a strong close